-The Company's Board will be involved in overseeing our risk management processes and policies that may be implemented from time to time.
-The audit committee will coordinate these activities through regular interactions with the Company's management outlined above including but not limited to: presentations regarding recent developments, potential risks associated with third parties, emerging trends, any relevant findings or any incident that rises to the level of established thresholds.
+The Company's Board is involved in overseeing our risk management processes and policies that may be implemented from time to time.
+The Audit Committee will coordinate these activities through regular interactions with the Company's management including but not limited to: presentations regarding recent developments, potential risks associated with third parties, emerging trends, any relevant findings or any incident that rises to the level of established thresholds.